KDN-Cloud/b.aklein.studio/index.md

 ---
-title: AK's Studio Blog
+title: AK's Music Blog
 author: Anthony Klein
-description: A blog to post random thoughts related to all things audio, studio, mixing and anything else that comes to mind.
+description: A music blog for all things about DJ'ing 🎧 and music 🎹 production.
 ---

 👋 Hello world